xmkevinchen/CKMessagesKit/README.md

   # Comment this line if you're not using Swift and don't want to use dynamic frameworks
   use_frameworks!

-  pod 'CKMessagesKit', :git => 'https://github.com/xmkevinchen/CKMessagesKit.git', :branch => 'develop'
+  pod 'CKMessagesKit', :git => 'https://github.com/xmkevinchen/CKMessagesKit.git', :branch => 'master'

 end